SOMEASVAR/Experiment--03-Half-Subtractor-and-Full-subtractor/README.md

-# Experiment:03-Half Subtractor and Full subtractor
+# Experiment:04 Half Subtractor and Full subtractor
 ## Implementation of Half subtractor and Full subtractor circuit
 ## AIM:
 To design a half subtractor and full subtractor circuit and verify its truth table in Quartus using Verilog programming.